Breezy blog

 AI models are fantastic at processing data and identifying patterns, but they lack common sense and contextual understanding.
 Humans can interpret ambiguous language, make nuanced decisions, and understand context naturally.
 AI, on the other hand, struggles with anything outside its training data and doesn’t possess an intuitive understanding of the world.

-Imagine asking a virtual assistant, “Can you turn off the light in the hallway?”
-If the assistant is unfamiliar with your home setup, it might struggle to interpret what “hallway” refers to or how to locate that specific light.
-In a conversation, AI may misunderstand jokes, sarcasm, or idioms, because it doesn’t “get” the context in the way humans do.
+Imagine asking a virtual assistant, 'Can you turn off the light in the hallway?'
+If the assistant is unfamiliar with your home setup, it might struggle to interpret what 'hallway' refers to or how to locate that specific light.
+In a conversation, AI may misunderstand jokes, sarcasm, or idioms, because it doesn’t 'get' the context in the way humans do.

-If you rely on AI for customer service or conversational assistance, be prepared for occasional misinterpretations or “odd” responses.
+If you rely on AI for customer service or conversational assistance, be prepared for occasional misinterpretations or 'odd' responses.
 AI can handle straightforward tasks well but might struggle with nuanced requests or tasks that require real-world knowledge.

+A customer might say, 'Can I bump my booking to next week?' and the AI may not know whether that means reschedule, cancel, or swap for credit.
+Left unchecked, these small gaps in understanding can lead to confusing or odd responses.
 This is where Breezy’s workflows help.
 Business owners can create prompts that add the missing common sense layer.
-For example when a customer asks to “bump” or “move” a booking, Breezy can be set up to clarify: “Do you want to reschedule to a new date or cancel for a refund?”.
+For example when a customer asks to 'bump' or 'move' a booking, Breezy can be set up to clarify, 'Do you want to reschedule to a new date or cancel for a refund?'.

 By designing prompts around the way customers naturally speak, Breezy bridges the gap between AI’s literal interpretation and the flexible, context-driven way humans communicate.
 This gives your business the efficiency of automation without sacrificing clarity or customer trust.